nixworks/public/news/2010/01/6/index.md

 ##### Sea Shepherd
 ### [Sea Shepherd claims that the Japanese whaling fleet's "Shonan Maru" deliberately rammed and sunk their ship, the "Ady Gil".](/news/2010/01/6/sea-shepherd-claims-that-the-japanese-whaling-fleet-s-shanan-maru-deliberately-rammed-and-sunk-their-ship-the-ady-gil.md)
-_Context: Shonan Maru, Ady Gil, Sea Shepherd, whaling_
+_Context: Shonan Maru, Sea Shepherd, whaling, Ady Gil_

 ##### Dauletabad - Salyp Yar gas pipeline
 ### [The Dauletabad - Salyp Yar gas pipeline between Turkmenistan and Iran is opened. ](/news/2010/01/6/the-dauletabad-a-salyp-yar-gas-pipeline-between-turkmenistan-and-iran-is-opened.md)
-_Context: Dauletabad - Salyp Yar gas pipeline, Turkmenistan, Iran_
+_Context: Dauletabad - Salyp Yar gas pipeline, Iran, Turkmenistan_

 ##### Algeria
 ### [Algerian US ambassador Abdellah Baali and Nigerian Information Minister Dora Akunyili are upset at the decision of the United States to subject Algerians and Nigerians to tougher-than-usual security tests at airports, saying it is "discrimination" and "risks ties".
 Both have officially complained. ](/news/2010/01/6/algerian-us-ambassador-abdellah-baali-and-nigerian-information-minister-dora-akunyili-are-upset-at-the-decision-of-the-united-states-to-subj.md)
-_Context: Dora Akunyili, Nigeria, Algeria, Abdellah Baali, United States_
+_Context: Abdellah Baali, United States, Dora Akunyili, Nigeria, Algeria_

 ##### U.S.
 ### [The U.S. government lowers the threshold for information deemed important enough to put suspicious individuals on a watch list or no-fly list, or have their visa revoked. ](/news/2010/01/6/the-u-s-government-lowers-the-threshold-for-information-deemed-important-enough-to-put-suspicious-individuals-on-a-watch-list-or-no-fly-lis.md)
-_Context: visa-free travel, U.S._
+_Context: U.S., visa-free travel_

 ##### Yemen
 ### [Yemen arrests three suspected Al-Qaeda members, including one leader, northwest of the capital Sana'a. ](/news/2010/01/6/yemen-arrests-three-suspected-al-qaeda-members-including-one-leader-northwest-of-the-capital-sana-a.md)
-_Context: Yemen, al-Qaeda, Sana'a_
+_Context: al-Qaeda, Yemen, Sana'a_

 ##### Li Junqi
 ### [50-year-old Chinese journalist Li Junqi is imprisoned for 16 years after accepting bribes for his part in a mass three-month cover-up of a coal mine disaster in Hebei in which 35 people, including a rescue worker, were killed prior to the 2008 Summer Olympics in Beijing. ](/news/2010/01/6/50-year-old-chinese-journalist-li-junqi-is-imprisoned-for-16-years-after-accepting-bribes-for-his-part-in-a-mass-three-month-cover-up-of-a-c.md)
-_Context: bribes, Li Junqi, Hebei, Beijing, 2008 Summer Olympics_
+_Context: Beijing, bribes, 2008 Summer Olympics, Li Junqi, Hebei_

 ##### Japan
 ### [Japanese Finance Minister Hirohisa Fujii resigns at the age of 77 due to ill health. ](/news/2010/01/6/japanese-finance-minister-hirohisa-fujii-resigns-at-the-age-of-77-due-to-ill-health.md)
-_Context: Hirohisa Fujii, Japan_
+_Context: Japan, Hirohisa Fujii_

 ##### U.K. Cabinet
 ### [Ex-Cabinet Ministers Geoff Hoon and Patricia Hewitt call for a secret ballot to settle the debate over the leadership of the Labour Party of British Prime Minister Gordon Brown. ](/news/2010/01/6/ex-cabinet-ministers-geoff-hoon-and-patricia-hewitt-call-for-a-secret-ballot-to-settle-the-debate-over-the-leadership-of-the-labour-party-of.md)
-_Context: Gordon Brown, Patricia Hewitt, U.K. Cabinet, Labour Party, Prime Minister, Geoff Hoon_
+_Context: Geoff Hoon, Gordon Brown, Labour Party, Patricia Hewitt, U.K. Cabinet, Prime Minister_

 ##### Fabrice Bellard
 ### [Computer scientist Fabrice Bellard claims he has computed p to almost 2.7 trillion digits. ](/news/2010/01/6/computer-scientist-fabrice-bellard-claims-he-has-computed-i-to-almost-2-7-trillion-digits.md)